jayjaboneta/ai-integration-philippines/README.md

-TalasAI PH: AI Integration Interactive Proposal
+KenzoAI PH: AI Integration Interactive Proposal

 A single-page, interactive web application designed to serve as a strategic roadmap and dynamic business proposal for offering AI integration services in the Philippines.